Controlled Experiments on Dark-Matter Halo Structure and Galaxy Morphology I: What Sets Galaxy Sizes?: Results

 The visual examinations of the density maps and temperature maps in \se{morphology} confirm that all the four parameters impact galaxy morphology and size.
 It is natural to aim for a quantitative result on the relative importance.
 Since there is no simple concordance metric for relative importance, we adopt complementary measurements summarized in Table~\ref{tab:importance}.

 In this section, we consider two importance proxies.
-The first is the Pearson correlation coefficient $\mathcal{R}$ between each halo parameter and galaxy size $r_{1/2,\star}$.
-Larger $|\mathcal{R}|$ indicates a tighter linear trend in the marginal sense.
+The first is the Spearman rank correlation coefficient $r_{\rm sp}$ between each halo parameter and galaxy size $r_{1/2,\star}$.
+Larger $|r_{\rm sp}|$ indicates a stronger monotonic trend.
 The second class of proxies is derived from the fitted quadratic response-surface model (RSM; Section~\ref{sec:analysis}, eq.~\ref{eq:rsm model}).
 For a given factor, we assess its contribution by comparing the full RSM to a reduced model in which selected terms involving that factor are removed and the remaining coefficients are re-estimated.
 The resulting degradation in fit defines a partial $R^2$ (coefficient of partial determination), namely the fraction of the residual variance under the reduced model that is explained by the removed terms.
 We report both a \emph{main-effect} partial $R^2$, obtained by removing the linear and quadratic terms of that factor, and a \emph{total-effect} partial $R^2$, which additionally removes all interaction terms involving the same factor (see Appendix~\ref{app:rsm} for details).